MartijnLeunissen/courseragettingdata/codebook.md

 	The remaining columns contains the average of the measured mean and standard devation values Note that the meanFreq columns are explicitly not included in the tidy dataset, because they are a weighted average

+	Measurement units:
+	- The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+	- The gyroscope units are rad/seg.

 	For a more detailed description of these columns please find the content of the features_info.txt file within the full data set, which can be retrieved at [a] below:

 >	Feature Selection